Experience the Michigan Nordic Fire Festival

 Located in Charlotte Michigan, you can visit the Michigan Nordic Fire Festival the last weekend of February (Friday to Sunday).
 It makes sense to have a little fire, during the cold, sometimes snowy winter in Michigan.

-There is a fee to attend on Friday and Saturday, and you can purchase tickets in advanced.
+There is a fee to attend and you can purchase tickets in advanced.
 If you want to go into Mead Hall, there is an additional fee.
-Kids 5 and under are free.
-There is no charge to attend on Sunday.
+Kids 9 and under appear to not need tickets.

-Participants are encouraged to dress in their viking gear (there is a costume contest on Friday and Saturday), so don’t be surprised if you see vikings of all sorts walking among you at the festival.
+Similar to the Michigan Renaissance Festival, participants are encouraged to dress in their Viking gear (there is a costume contest on Friday and Saturday), so don’t be surprised if you see Vikings of all sorts walking among you at the festival.
 It reminds me of when you attend the Michigan Renaissance festival with many dressed for the occasion.

 You will make sure you attend on Friday Night for the ship burning.
 There is a marketplace where you can stroll through.
-Saturday is the day with the most activities, including an axe wall, blacksmith, battle cry contest and historical beekeeping.
+Saturday is the day that has the most activities, including an demonstrations, a beard competition, reenactments, archery and axe throwing.
 The list is much longer on things you can do.
-It’s a day full of fun activities.
+Some events are free and some are not.

-Plan to dress warm with warm boots as February weather is typically cold.
+Plan to dress warm with warm boots as February weather is typically cold. in Michigan.
 This event is held outside, not in a building.